 - Short haul within a 150-air-mile radius.
 To get this exception, you have to return to your work location within 12 hours.
 You also have to keep accurate documentation showing start, end, and total hours.
 This does not exempt you from the 80-hour intrastate cycle rule at any point in time.
 Concrete-ready mix, concrete pump, and asphalt carriers are allowed 14 hours instead of 12.

 Operate the device correctly

-Tom says one area of confusion he’s seen is ELD devices being run in the AOBRD mode.
+Tom says one area of confusion he’s seen is ELDs being run in the AOBRD mode.
 It makes a huge difference in the logs that are produced if you do this.
 For example, ELD adjustments have to be certified by the driver, but AOBRD adjustments do not.

 Drivers should be able to produce the logs correctly.
 State trucking and police agencies have information on their websites to help you learn what logs are required.